#BlackInk Buffoonery: Ceaser Holds Press Conference Addressing Alleged Bitter BM — “There’s Always A Baby Mama Trying To Tear Most Black Men Down!”

 Really?!

-Ceaser Emanuel of Black Ink Crew: New York fame attempted to clear his name with an elaborate press conference Thursday and stop what he thinks is a scheme by his baby mama to rip his life apart.
+Ceaser Emanuel of Black Ink Crew: New York attempted to clear his name with an elaborate press conference Thursday and stop what he thinks is a scheme by his baby mama to rip his life apart.
 Earlier this week, we reported that Emanuel is suing his baby mama Crystal Torres for accusing him of physically abusing and neglecting their daughter.

 The #BlackInkCrew star alleged he only sued Crystal Torres for repeating and elaborating the claim that their 17-year-old daughter Cheyenne made in January that her father pulled her out of the shower and beat her.
 Ceaser explained that the statement is an alleged lie and that he merely “disciplined” his daughter by taking away her belongings.
 Now he’s taking legal action, filing a lawsuit for defamation against Crystal for publicly asserting that he was a child abuser.